GitMarkedDan/VoidlandsLWPHelper/README.md

 ### Extra info or smth
 - The spinners all vertically sync at every 4 * pi seconds after the level transition ends.
 - There's an extra timer for recommend crossing time from the 4th to the 5th.
+- This wasn't built for me to publicly release it, it's just that I realized that this might help ppl, so i just went with it.
 ## Controls
 - L  resets all the spinners into their default state.
 - O does the same as L, but after 0.3 seconds.